GWC-UNCC/Git-Intro/00-setup/README.md

 - Paste the url you had copied before, and hit `Enter`

    ![paste url to command palette](/pictures/intro/img13.png)
-- Choose a location to save this source code at. ( I recommend keeping all your source code in one folder ( it can get quite unruly if you don't 😅 ))
+- Choose a location to save this source code. ( I recommend keeping all your source code in one folder ( it can get quite unruly if you don't 😅 ))

    ![choose location](/pictures/intro/img14.png)